Also known as:

-Don’t packing your baby formula or food in the bottom of your bag(s).
+Don’t pack your baby formula or food in the bottom of your bag(s).

 Yes, it does make packing easier but if it’s formula, security will most likely be needing to scan it separately and digging through to the bottom to get your big tin of formula is a hassle and a half.

-Don’t your baby’s loud or musical toys on the plane
+Don’t bring your baby’s loud or musical toys on the plane.

 (because your baby will repeatedly play and/or smash said toys the entire time.)

 Forget about wearing your hair down.